Dollar Collapsing? Should You Own Real Estate? Survive Weaking Dollar

 However, a weakening dollar can act as a double-edged sword as the cost to import goods will now be expensive due to a weak dollar.
 Americans import more goods than they export which will hurt the economy.

-Of the impact of the weakening dollar, real estate will become more appealing to foreign investors who will now be able to buy at a discounted price because of the depreciated dollar value.
+Due to the impact of the weakening dollar, real estate will become more appealing to foreign investors who will now be able to buy at a discounted price because of the depreciated dollar value.
 But what implications a weakening dollar will have on your real estate holdings?

 The Implications Of A Weaking Dollar On Real Estate